conplementAG/azure-aks-kubernetes-workshop/03-basic-concepts/07-disaster-recovery.md

 ### Multi-Regional Cluster

-Follows to apporach: _Optimize for mean-time between failures_
+Increase resiliency / follows the apporach: _Optimize for mean-time between failures_

 - Plan for AKS clusters in multiple regions.
 - Route traffic across multiple clusters by using Azure Traffic Manager.